WHP

 What is a CSS gradient mask?

 A CSS gradient mask is a visual effect that uses the mask-image property to create a fade effect on elements.
-It makes parts of an element gradually transparent using a linear gradient, creating beautiful transitions and fade effects.
+It makes parts of an element gradually transparent using a linear or radial gradient, creating beautiful transitions and fade effects.

 How do I use gradient masks with Tailwind CSS?

 You have two options: Inline Tailwind uses Tailwind's arbitrary value syntax (e.g., [mask-image:linear-gradient(...)]) directly in your HTML - no CSS file needed!
 Alternatively, use Custom Class mode to generate a reusable CSS class that you can add to your stylesheet.
+Both modes support linear and radial gradients.

 Should I use inline Tailwind classes or custom CSS classes?